 Each module is taught at Post Graduate level and requires the lateral thinking and problem solving capability expected at this level of education.
 Participants should expect to commit to a minimum of 100 hours of study in order to complete a Food ATP module.

-Modules may also be taken as standalone activities without the need to register for a qualification programme, and cover Core Skills and four key themes:
+Modules may also be taken as standalone CPD activity without the need to register for a qualification programme, and cover Core Skills and four key themes:

 Nutrition, Health & Consumers